Dr.Philos. at the Faculty of Medicine

 - A declaration that the doctoral thesis as a whole or parts thereof has not previously been submitted and/or evaluated by any other Norwegian or foreign institution (docx)

-- Copy of your master’s and bachelor's degree or equivalent qualifications (must be shown upon request).
+- Copy of your master’s and bachelor's degree or equivalent qualifications (the original documents must be shown upon request).

 - If the diploma and transcripts of records are not in English or a Scandinavian language, you must enclose a diploma supplement in English, or an official translation from a state-authorized translator.